Adolis García Player Props: Rangers vs. Blue Jays

-The Texas Rangers and Adolis Garcia (.405 slugging percentage over his past 10 games, including one homer), battle starter Kevin Gausman and the Toronto Blue Jays at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers and Adolis Garcia (.389 slugging percentage over his past 10 games, including one homer), take on starter Kevin Gausman and the Toronto Blue Jays at Globe Life Field, Saturday at 4:05 PM ET.

-He strung together two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Angels.
+In his previous game he had a hitless showing (0-for-3) against the Blue Jays.

 Adolis García Game Info & Props vs. the Blue Jays